igor-muram/igor-muram.github.io/news/README.md

 # News project
-A news website that supports registration and authorization, and has an admin panel for adding, modifying, and deleting news.
+A news website that supports registration and authorization by phone number and email, and has an admin panel for adding, modifying and deleting news.

+View a <a href="https://bootstrap-sport-news.000webhostapp.com" target="_blank">demo</a>.

 ## Technologies